 Free circulation of public documents

 People in the Union have become increasingly mobile and they now more than ever study, work, live or raise a family in another EU country.
-However, Europeans who are on the move - around 12 million EU citizens today live in an EU country other than their own - people are confronted with bureaucratic obstacles.
+However, Europeans who are on the move - around 13 million EU citizens today live in an EU country other than their own - are often confronted with bureaucratic hurdles.

 Obstacles to free movement

-The smooth circulation of public documents (such as diplomas, proof of nationality, property deeds) is essential for citizens who move to another EU country or need to present a public document in another EU country.
+The smooth circulation of public documents is essential to facilitate the lives of citizens who move to another EU country or need to present a public document in another EU country.

 According to a Eurobarometer survey , 73% of EU citizens believe that measures should be taken to improve the circulation of public documents between EU countries.

-In 2010, the Commission adopted a Green Paper entitled 'Less bureaucracy for citizens: promoting free movement of public documents and recognition of the effects of civil status records', which proposes several options on easing the free circulation of public documents.
+In 2010, the Commission adopted a Green Paper entitled 'Less bureaucracy for citizens: promoting free movement of public documents and recognition of the effects of civil status records', which proposed actions to ease the free circulation of public documents.
 A Public Consultation was subsequently conducted to gather stakeholders' comments on the actions proposed in the Green Paper.